Representativeness and Efficiency in Overidentified IV: Representativeness Targeting

-Unlike 2SLS and EGMM, whose composite type weights $\psi_t(W)$ can be negative (Section~\ref{sec:egmm_weights}), RT with $\omega \in \Delta^{L-1}$ guarantees $\psi_t(\omega) \geq 0$ under PRD: the estimand is a proper weighted average of type-specific treatment effects.
-All results extend to settings with covariates $X_i$ under conditional versions of Assumptions~\ref{ass:joint_indep}--\ref{ass:prd} and full first-stage saturation \citep{BlandholBonneyMogstadTorgovitsky2022}; see Appendix~\ref{app:covariates}.
+Unlike 2SLS, TSGMM, EGMM, and CUE, whose composite type weights $\psi_t(\bW; P)$ can be negative under correlated instruments (Section~\ref{sec:egmm_weights}), RT with simplex-valued $\bomega(\cdot)$ implies $\psi_t(\bomega; P) \geq 0$ under PRD: the RT estimand is a convex weighted average of type-specific LATEs.\footnote{All results extend to settings with covariates $X_i$ under conditional versions of joint independence, monotonicity, relevance, and PRD, together with full first-stage saturation \citep{BlandholBonneyMogstadTorgovitsky2022}; Proposition~\ref{prop:covariates} in Appendix~\ref{app:covariates} formalizes the conditional and marginal RT estimands.
+For a single instrument ($L = 1$), $\omega \equiv 1$ and RT recovers the \citet{ImbensAngrist1994} LATE.}